beisdog/onlinecv/onlinecv-birt/README.md

 ```
 http://localhost:8090/run?__report=cv_report.rptdesign&__format=pdf&resturl=http://localhost:8888/rest/onlinecv/dbe?format=xml
 ```
-The url has the following partameters:
+The url has the following parameters:
 * __report : the report design file
 * __format : can be pdf, html or doc
 * resturl: That is the url where it should fetch the data from, as you can here it must contain the user (here "dbe" and the format=xml)